kaskajp/monooki/prd.md

 - Items have: ID (required, auto-generated), Name (required), Description, Location (room), Category, Quantity, Photos, Model Number, Serial Number, Purchase Date, Purchase Price, Purchase Location, Warranty, Attachments, Custom Fields.
 - Store photos securely in local storage, not cloud storage.
 - Photos are associated with an item.
+- Items can have an expiration date.
+- Show number of items that are expiring soon (within 30 days) on the dashboard.
+- Show expiration date on the item page and list pages.
+- Sort by expiration date.

 ### Location Management
 - CRUD for Locations (e.g., “Kitchen”, “Garage”, “Bedroom”).